 L'One feat.
 Varvara Vizbor – Yakutyanochka

-However, Varvara did not go to the operetta through no fault of his - she just wanted a "free flight", without directors and producers.
-Later, while working in Lev Leshchenko's theater of variety performances, she graduated from GITIS in absentia with a degree in musical theater.
+However, it was not his fault that Varvara did not go into operetta - she simply wanted a “free flight”, without directors and producers.
+Later, while working at the Lev Leshchenko Variety Theater, she graduated from GITIS in absentia with a degree in musical theater artist.
 After leaving the theater, Varvara began her solo career.

-It was then for the first time that the DJs of the leading radio stations thought: what style should this music be attributed to?
-There are echoes of all musical cultures - from Russian to Arabic; sounds of live instruments are combined here with electronic samples, tragic compositions invariably coexist with one hundred percent dance pop hits, and at the same time verses come to the fore!
+It was then that for the first time the DJs of the leading radio stations began to think: what style should this music be classified as?
+There are echoes of all musical cultures - from Russian to Arabic; the sounds of live instruments are combined here with electronic samples, tragic compositions invariably coexist with 100% danceable pop hits, and at the same time poetry comes to the fore!

-The songs of the debut album, despite all their informal nature, enjoyed success with the audience: the title “Barbara”, “Butterfly”, “On the Edge” and “Fly Into the Light” truly bathed in the air.
-But the fact that in Nicole Claro's book "Madonna" one of the chapters was called "On the Edge" remained unnoticed - such subtle moments always pass by the attention of the audience.
+The songs of the debut album, despite all their unformatted nature, were a success among listeners: the title track “Varvara”, “Butterfly”, “On the Edge” and “Fly to the Light” truly bathed in the airwaves.
+But the fact that in Nicole Claro’s book “Madonna” one of the chapters was called “On the Edge” went unnoticed - such subtle moments always pass by the attention of listeners.

 In the summer of 2002, Varvara received an unexpected offer.
-The founder of the famous Swedish studio Cosmo (it was this company that "made" the last records of the group A-ha and Britney Spears) Norn Bjorn invited her to record several compositions with the Swedish symphony orchestra.
-Collaboration with the Swedes resulted in the song "It's Behind", in the style of the fashionable r?
-N?
-B. But the recording of the rest of the songs for the future album Varvara decided to continue in Russia.
+The founder of the famous Swedish studio Cosmo (it was this company that “made” the last records of the group A-ha and Britney Spears), Norn Bjorn, invited her to record several compositions with the Swedish symphony orchestra.
+Collaboration with the Swedes resulted in the song “It’s Behind,” designed in the style of fashionable r?n?b.
+But Varvara decided to continue recording the remaining songs for the future album in Russia.
 She believes that today Russian sound producers are capable of working at the European level.

-Varvara travels in music as well as travels in life.
+Varvara travels in music just as she travels in life.
 In the United Arab Emirates, where she often comes with her family, she has already been offered to record an album of songs in Arabic.
-But in addition to the east, Barbara is also attracted by northern Europe, with its harsh sagas and Celtic legends, with the cold music of Enya and the salty smell of the ocean.
-Perhaps that is why the song "Two Sides of the Moon" from her second album, which is due out in February 2003, feels the Norman notes so much.
-“I am in love with the Europe of the Middle Ages and Renaissance.
-When I come to France and wander through the castles of the 16th century, I feel the Norman spirit that has been preserved within these walls.
-I get the feeling that I lived there: I iron the walls, and I want to shoot videos there ”.
+But in addition to the east, Varvara is also attracted by northern Europe, with its harsh sagas and Celtic tales, with the cold music of Enya and the salty smell of the ocean.
+Perhaps that's why the song "Two Sides of the Moon" from her second album, due out in February 2003, has such a Norman feel to it.
+“I am in love with Europe of the Middle Ages and the Renaissance.
+When I come to France and wander through the castles of the 16th century, I feel the Norman spirit preserved within these walls.
+I get the feeling that I lived there: I stroke the walls, and I want to shoot videos there.”

-Experiments with clips for songs are, perhaps, Varvara's main passion.
-“I always wanted to sing songs and shoot videos in which I could finally prove myself as a character actress,” says Varvara.
+Experimenting with song videos is perhaps Varvara’s main passion.
+“I always wanted to sing songs and shoot videos in which I could finally show myself as a character actress,” says Varvara.

-March 2003 will again become Varvara's month - the Ars-Records company released her second album, called Closer.
-Most of the compositions for it were recorded at the Brothers Grimm studio - it was in this company that arrangements and sound adequate to the ideas of the singer were found.
+March 2003 will again become the month of Varvara - the Ars-Records company released her second album, called “Closer”.
+Most of the compositions for it were recorded at the Brothers Grimm studio - it was in this company that they managed to find arrangements and sound that were adequate to the singer’s ideas.

-I did not immediately find my happiness.
-The artist's first early marriage was short.
-To feed her little son, Varvara (Elena Tutanova) was forced to leave for the United Arab Emirates at the age of 20.
+I didn’t find my happiness right away.
+The artist's first early marriage turned out to be short.
+In order to feed her little son, Varvara (Elena Tutanova) was forced to leave for the United Arab Emirates at the age of 20.
 A few years later, the singer met businessman Mikhail Susov.

-The couple not only raised Yaroslav - the son of Varvara, as well as two sons of Mikhail, but also acquired a joint child.
+The couple not only raised Yaroslav, Varvara’s son, as well as two sons, Mikhail, but also had a child together.

-Now the daughter of the spouses Varvara is already taking her first steps in the vocal field.
-The 46-year-old singer values her family and claims that the profession for her is in second place - after her husband and children.
+Now the couple’s daughter, Varvara, is already taking her first steps in the vocal field.
+The 46-year-old singer values her family and claims that her profession comes second to her - after her husband and children.
 On October 8, Mikhail Susov turned 52 years old.
-Varvara posted a joint photo with her husband and wrote: "Happy birthday, my beloved man!"
+Varvara posted a joint photo with her husband and wrote: “Happy Birthday, my beloved person!”

-The eldest son of Varvara, Yaroslav, got married in 2013.
-The sons of Mikhail Susov, Vasily and Sergei, also grew up and became independent.
-Only the joint daughter Varvara lives with the spouses.
+Varvara’s eldest son Yaroslav got married in 2013.
+Mikhail Susov's sons Vasily and Sergei also grew up and became independent.
+Only their joint daughter, Varvara, lives with the spouses.
 The artist adheres to the principles of proper nutrition.
-In the morning, Varvara allows herself fermented milk products or porridge, and tries to have supper no later than six o'clock in the evening.
-If the early dinner did not work out, the singer is limited to a salad or a glass of kefir.
+In the morning, Varvara allows herself fermented milk products or porridge, and tries to have dinner no later than six o’clock in the evening.
+If an early dinner does not work out, the singer limits herself to a salad or a glass of kefir.